-Syrian ceasefire: 4 medics killed in strike
+Russia to send aircraft carrier to Syria

 ISIS shoots down Syrian warplane

-The strike came as the United States and Russia continue a war of words over a deadly attack Monday night on a Syrian Arab Red Crescent aid convoy west of Aleppo.

-That attack is part of an uptick of violence gripping the country following the ceasefire's week of relative calm, and it has given rise to fears that the hard-won ceasefire deal is dead.

-In the latest upheaval, a Syrian warplane was shot down Wednesday during a combat mission against ISIS in the eastern Qalamoun area near the capital, Damascus, but the pilot rescued, Syrian state media reported, quoting a military source.
+In further violence, a Syrian warplane was shot down Wednesday during a combat mission against ISIS in the eastern Qalamoun area near the capital, Damascus, but the pilot was rescued, Syrian state media reported, quoting a military source.

 The terror group claimed responsibility for downing the jet in a statement from the ISIS-affiliated Amaq news agency.